Galaxy

 Generating the file can take some time for big histories, the file will appear on the GenOuest cluster when it's finished.

-How to upload an history to UseGalaxy.fr
+How to upload a history to UseGalaxy.fr

-If you don't have a GenOuest account the easiest is to export the history, download it to your hard drive, then import it to UseGalaxy.fr:
+If you don't have a GenOuest account, the easiest is to export the history, download it to your hard drive, then import it to UseGalaxy.fr:

 Go to your histories list:

-Click on the Import history and wait for the file to be uploaded and then extracted as a new history.
+Click on Import history and wait for the file to be uploaded and then extracted as a new history.

 Note that with this method, you might get an error when trying to transfer big histories.
 This is a known limitation that should be fixed some time soon.
-Prefer the next method (using the GenOuest cluster) if you have this problem, and if it does no work, contact us if this is blocking for you.
+Prefer the next method (using the GenOuest cluster) if you have this problem, and if it does not work, contact us if this is blocking you.

 How to access storage spaces from the GenOuest cluster in Galaxy

-If you have a GenOuest account, you can access directly your GenOuest cluster storage volumes from galaxy.genouest.org, bipaa-galaxy.genouest.org or UseGalaxy.fr.
+If you have a GenOuest account, you can access your GenOuest cluster storage volumes directly from galaxy.genouest.org, bipaa-galaxy.genouest.org or UseGalaxy.fr.

-This allows to transfer files directly between the cluster and Galaxy, without needing to download it on your local computer first, making the transfer much faster.
+This allows you to transfer files directly between the cluster and Galaxy, without needing to download it on your local computer first, making the transfer much faster.

 To enable this, you need to enter your GenOuest account login and password in your Galaxy user preferences (do it only once the first time you want to make use of it).